The Top Parenting Fails And How To Avoid Them

-Perhaps it's because when the parents were kids, their parents treated them like miniature housemaids, and they don't want their kids to live like that.
+Perhaps it's because when the parents were kids, their parents treated them like miniature servants, and they don't want their kids to live like that.
 But there is a balance you can achieve.
-You shouldn't make your child work like a dog around the house, but making them do chores on occasion, as well as letting them clean their room, teaches them valuable life skills.
+You shouldn't make your child work like a dog around the house, but making them do chores on occasion, as well as letting them clean their room, can teach them valuable life skills.

-Don't let your child grow up to be that person.
-Show them how to make a sparkling clean dish.
-Teach them how to cook and help out in the kitchen.
-Make it fun, too.
+Don't let your child grow up to be that person who can’t take care of their surroundings.
+Show them how to clean the kitchen after they are done cooking.
+Teach them how to fold their clothes and organize them.
+Make it fun, too!

 When television became mainstream, it was almost a godsend for parents.
-TV shows can keep children entertained, letting the parents do whatever they please.
+TV shows can keep children entertained, letting the parents do whatever they need to do.
 The same applies to the video game console, the computer, the tablet, and so on.

 There's nothing wrong with your child watching a few shows or playing a few games.
 The problem is letting them do it all the time and making the screen more of a parent than you are.
-We all know the story of a parent who let the screen raise the child unsupervised, the child saw something that wasn't appropriate for them, and then the parent gets mad at the program instead of at themselves for not watching them.
+We all know the story of a parent who let the screen raise the child unsupervised, the child who saw something that wasn't appropriate for them, and then the parent that got mad at the program instead of at themselves for not watching the kid.